 - Loading process

-- Condition and suitability of the container
+- Condition of the shipping container

 - Loading documents review

-Are Loading Inspections Necessary for Your Situation?
+Is a Loading Inspection Necessary for Your Situation?

 There are several types of inspections that you can conduct to verify the quality of your products at various production stages.
-These include pre-production, during production, and pre-shipment inspection.
+These include pre-production, during-production, and pre-shipment inspection.

 - The container meets your needs and is properly sealed